Sunday, October 21, 2018

 Wednesday, October 3, 2018

 Smallfoot is directed by Karey Kirkpatrick and stars Channing Tatum, James Corden, Zendaya, Common, LeBron James, Danny DeVito, Gina Rodrigues, Yara Shahidi, Ely Henry, and Jimmy Tatro.
 The plot of the movie is a Yeti is convinced that the elusive creatures known as "humans" really do exist.
 I did not enjoy this movie at all.
 The animation in this movie looked awful compared to other recent animated movies.
 The message of acceptance has been used so many times I am sick of it.
 The Voice cast seems like they are just doing this to get a paycheck.
 Nothing exciting happens in the movie.
 It's really just acceptance and ignorance.
 I knew exactly how the movie was going to play out.
 The music in the film is annoying and I felt did not fit with the rest of the movie.
 The humor in the film was also bad I did not laugh once.
 0 out of 5 stars for Smallfoot.
-I hope you enjoyed my review and I hope you don't waste your time with this movie.
+I hope you enjoyed my review.

 Tuesday, October 2, 2018

 Eighth Grade is directed by Bo Burnham and stars Elsie Fisher, Josh Hamilton, Emily Robinson, Jake Ryan, and Fred Hechinger.
 The plot of the movie is an introverted teenage girl tries to survive the last week of eighth-grade year before leaving to start high school.
 I was excited to finally get a chance to see this since this is one of the best-reviewed movies of the year.
-Similar to last years Lady Bird I have no idea why this movie has nothing special about it and it is painful to sit through.
+Similar to last year's Lady Bird I have no idea why this movie has nothing special about it and it is painful to sit through.
 The one positive thing about the film is Elsie Fisher who plays the main character, Kayla.
 She did a fantastic job playing this shy and awkward character.
 Everything else about this movie is awful.
 The writing is so bad I almost couldn't finish the film if you hate millennial slang as much as I do then don't even bother watching this.
 Also, the characters almost always have their phones in their hands which I also hate.
 There is a scene early in the movie where the main character is on her phone and her dad is trying to talk to her and every time he does she acts like a complete bitch.
 Any attempts at humor are embarrassing.
 1 out of 5 stars for Eighth Grade.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.